ArtRegistryConsortium/arc-creator-core-solidity/README.md

 ### 4. Proxy Pattern

-The use of the UUPS proxy pattern reduces deployment costs for users:
+The use of the UUPS proxy pattern (see [Upgradeability](#upgradeability) section) reduces deployment costs:

-- **Shared Implementation**: All ART contracts share the same implementation, reducing deployment costs
+- **Shared Implementation**: All ART contracts share the same implementation
-- **Minimal Proxy**: The proxy contract is minimal, containing only the storage and delegation logic
+- **Minimal Proxy**: Only the proxy contract needs to be deployed for each new artist

 ### 5. Event Optimization